Understand Hurricane Categories to Shore up Your Business

 Minor damage, but extreme flooding can occur

-While the damage resulting from a tropical storm is typically minor, it is still necessary to exercise caution.
-If a tropical storm moves slowly over heavily populated zones like business or residential areas for an extended period of time, flooding can quickly lead to major damage and loss of life.
+While the damage from a tropical storm is typically minor, it is still necessary to exercise caution.
+If a tropical storm moves slowly over heavily populated zones like business or residential areas for an extended period, heavy rainfall and flooding can quickly lead to significant damage and loss of life.

-In fact, this exact scenario took place when Tropical Storm Allison hovered over southeast Texas in June of 2001.
+This scenario occurred when Tropical Storm Allison hovered over southeast Texas in June 2001.
 The storm stalled over Houston, dumping torrential rainfall and ultimately causing more than $8.5 billion in damage.
-While not as fierce as a hurricane, every tropical storm should be viewed as a potential crisis capable of considerable damage.
+While not as fierce as a hurricane, every tropical storm should be considered a potential crisis capable of considerable damage.

 Tropical depression/storm emergency communications